Events

 These features aim to provide you with greater flexibility and creative freedom in presenting your data, ensuring that your insights stand out with clarity and style.
 Enjoy exploring these new capabilities and crafting compelling narratives with your data in Power BI.
 For comprehensive information, see this blog post about new features for column and bar charts.

 Data labels have more options, too.
 Discover new enhanced capabilities for data labels that give you extended customization choices to seamlessly match your reporting needs.
-They bring integration of additional metrics, dramatically improving your data analysis experience.
+They bring integration of additional goals, dramatically improving your data analysis experience.
 Here are this month’s highlights.

 Explore these new features of data labels to increase the data density in your charts.
 These advancements are available for column, bar, line, and ribbon charts.